JakobBruening/immobilienscout24/docs/Authorization.md

 ### Change the user

 You can also pass a custom user.
+The username must be he username which the user uses for logging in to www.immobilienscout24.
-Either via .env-file
+You can configure the user either via .env-file

 ```dotenv
 IMSC_USERNAME=yourusername